Allaev1/SQLite_DBFirst_IoC_Unity/README.md

 ## Prepare environment
 You can get Toolbox from ![](https://github.com/Allaev1/SQLite_DataBaseFirst_Sample/blob/master/SQLite_DataBaseFirst_Sample/Assets/extAndupd.png)

-SQLite-net you can download from your
+SQLite-net you can download from Manager of NuGet packages by entering `sqlite-net` in the search you must to download this one